tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 ```

-Hit Control-X to exit, say no and no.
+Hit Control-X to exit, say no and no. Nothing is saved, because we did not type into the file.

+Let's reopen and copy and paste our script into the file.

 Sometimes it is good to give a file name, so let's nano with a filename for our script.